-The National Association of Women in Construction (NAWIC) is a not-for-profit organization which originally began as Women in Construction of Fort Worth, Texas.
-It was founded in 1953 by 16 women working in the construction industry.
+The National Association of Women in Construction (NAWIC) originally began as Women in Construction of Fort Worth, Texas.
+Sixteen women working in the construction industry founded it in 1953.
 Knowing that women represented only a small fraction of the construction industry, the founders organized NAWIC to create a support network.
-Women in Construction of Fort Worth were so successful that it gained its national charter in 1955 and became the National Association of Women in Construction.
+Women in Construction of Fort Worth was so successful that it gained its national charter in 1955 and became the National Association of Women in Construction.
+Today, NAWIC provides its members with opportunities for professional development, education, networking, leadership training, public service and more.

 Monthly meetings, regional conferences and national conventions provide opportunities to build a strong communication network.
 This helps develop and broaden valuable business contacts for your firm through your employee.